merlinz01/redpepper/docs/security-features.md

 - Don't use self-signed certificates.
 - Assign strict IP address ranges for each agent.
 - The setup script generates an authentication secret on the agent's machine.
 If you change this, make sure it is a securely generated random value of sufficient length.
-- Make sure you trust all your custom state modules.
+- Make sure you trust all your custom operation modules.
 - The setup script generates an API session secret key.
 If you change this key, make sure to use a securely generated random value of sufficient length.
 - The setup script generates a default "admin" login for the API.
 If you edit the logins, make sure to use suffiently strong passwords.
 - Make sure to set each API user's TOTP secret to a securely generated random value of sufficient length.
 - Keep all dependencies up to date.
 - Regularly backup your data.

-You can set up your own private Certificate Authority using [Smallstep CA](https://github.com/smallstep/certificates) for a fairly simple and reliable agent certificate provisioning process.
-See [Installation](installation.md) for how to do this.